cloudsma/powerofAnsible/README.md

-# Power of Ansible in AWS
+# Learn Ansible with cloud automation
+1 Create VPC in AWS cloud with ansible.